-If child has had any physician visit in the past 12 months and the person who took the child for the most recent visit is a family member: Questions k16I - k32I concern the child's doctor visits in the past 12 months.
+If child had any physician visit in the past 12 months: e16x Who went with child to the doctor on (his/her) most recent visit?
+TAKEID recent visit is a family member: Questions k16I - k32I concern the child's doctor visits in the past 12 months.
 The respondent is the person who took the child on his/her most recent physician visit, as indicated in e16x, unless that person is not a family member.
 If that person is a family member but not the family informant, then these questions are asked as part of that other family member's self-reponse module.
 If that person is not a family member, then these questions are not asked.